genjix/darkmarket/README.md

 #DarkMarket
 =======

-DarkMarket is a safe untouchable marketplace for the planet Earth.
-Distributed free from tyranny and protected by the GPL.
+DarkMarket is a decentralized marketplace proof of concept.
+It is protected by the GPL.

 `pip install pyzmq`
 `pip install tornado`